honestbleeps/BabelExt/README.md

 In other OSes, you probably know how to do this on your own - read makelinks.bat in a text editor to see what directories to link where.

+**IMPORTANT OPERA NOTE:** Note that the Opera js file has .user.js in it - that's because without this,
+@include and @exclude directives will be ignored and your script will run on every page on the internet!

-**IMPORTANT NOTE:** Safari has a "security feature" that is not documented, gives no user feedback at all, and can be a HUGE time sink if you don't know about it!
+**IMPORTANT SAFARI NOTE:** Safari has a "security feature" that is not documented, gives no user feedback at all, and can be a HUGE time sink if you don't know about it!
 If you have any files in your extension folder that are symlinks, Safari will **silently** ignore them.
 With Safari, a hard link will work, but a symbolic link will not.
 If you made the links